Nordic-MVP-GitOps-Repos/hypersonic-lightweight-cp4i/README.md

 ### (Optional) Use LetsEncrypt Certificates with MQ

 Using the ingress subdomain from the previous step, update the dns name and common name in [mq-server-tls.yaml](components/mq/base/native-ha-qm-wellknowncerts/tls/mq-server-certificate.yaml).
 Now, update the [components/mq/base/kustomization.yaml](components/mq/base/kustomization.yaml) file and uncomment the lines referring to 'native-ha-qm-wellknowncerts'.
+Do the same in 'components/mq/variants/cloudprovider/<cloudprovider>/kustomization.yaml' and 'components/mq/variants/nonprod/kustomization.yaml'

 ### (Optional) Use LetsEncrypt Certificates with the Quarkus Java app